dymmond/esmerald/docs/en/docs/extras/query-params.md

 - They can be `optional`.

-In the previous example, the URL had already defaults for `skip` and `limit` and the corresponding typing as per requirement of Esmerald but what if we want to make them optional?
+In the previous example, the URL had already defaults for `skip` and `limit` and the corresponding typing as per requirement of Ravyn but what if we want to make them optional?

 There are different ways of achieving that, using the `Optional` or `Union`.